Associahedra, Multiplihedra and units in $A_{\infty}$ form: Associahedron and Multiplihedron

 where $\check{t}$ is a bearded tree with one root and $n$ top-branches.
-Then we have the following proposition. \begin{prop} $\displaystyle v_{1}(\check{t})+\cdots+v_{n}(\check{t})=n-\frac{1}{2}$. \end{prop} To prove this, we need to show the following lemma. \begin{lem} The number of nodes below beards is one less than the total number of beards of $\check{t}$. \end{lem} \begin{proof} Firstly, because $\check{t}$ is bearded, there is at least one beard.
-In the case when the $\check{t}$ has just one beard, we see that there must not be any node under the only beard.
-If there is a node under the beard, the other upper branch of the node under the beard does not have any beard which contradicts to the hypothesis that every top-branch meets exactly one beard on the way down to the root.
-So we have done for the case when $\check{t}$ has the just one beard, and we are left to show the lemma in the case when the number of beards of $\check{t}$ has more than $1$.
+Then we have the following proposition. \begin{prop} $\displaystyle v^{a}_{1}(\check{t})+\cdots+v^{a}_{n}(\check{t})=n\!-\!1+a$. \end{prop} To prove this, we first show the following lemmas. \begin{lem} A bearded tree $\check{t}$ has only one beard, if and only if there is a beard on the root branch. \end{lem} \begin{proof} Assume that $\check{b}$ be the only beard of the bearded tree $\check{t}$.
+If there were a node under $\check{b}$, we may assume that $\check{b}$ is on an upper branch of a node $\check{p}$ of $\check{t}$, and the whole upper part $\check{t}_{0}$ of the other branch of the node $\check{p}$ gives a smaller tree without beards, which contradicts to the hypothesis on a bearded tree that every top-branch meets exactly one beard on the way down to the root.
+Thus the beard is on the root branch.
+The converse is clear by definition of a bearded tree. \end{proof} \begin{lem} A bearded tree $\check{t}$ has a node such that each of the upper branches of the node has a beard, unless $\check{t}$ has only one beard. \end{lem} \begin{proof} We show the lemma by induction on the number of nodes.

-Secondly, we show that there is a node each upper branch of which has a beard, by induction on the total number of nodes: we may assume that one beard is on a branch which is one of upper branches of a node.
-By the hypothesis on beards of a bearded tree, we can find out no beard under the node.
-If the total number of nodes is $1$, then our claim is clear, and so we may assume that the whole upper part of the other branch of the node gives a smaller bearded tree which must satisfy our claim.
-Thus we can find out a node in $\check{t}$ such that each of the two upper branches has a beard.